Welcome to the home page of the

-Students must be 12 years old by January 1, 2015 to compete in most tourneys for the next season that runs from late fall through Nationals, which takes place during June.
+Students must be 12 years old by September 1 of the school year to compete in most tourneys for the next season that runs from late fall through Nationals, which takes place during June.
 There are a few tournaments for children younger than 12.
 The competitions in which our students compete are governed by a national league called National Christian Forensic and Communications Association (NCFCA).
 Some tournaments are sanctioned by NCFCA and are thereby considered "qualifiers" which allow competitors to "qualify" for Nationals.
 Competitors must be members of NCFCA to compete in these tournaments.
 Other competitions are considered "practice" tournaments and are hosted by local forensics clubs.
 These still typically follow NCFCA rules and regulations.

 At the bottom of this page is a listing of the various kinds of events in which a student can compete.
 There are links to the various rules and ballots for each event as well. .

-Informative - An Informative speech is an original platform speech on any topic the speaker chooses.
+Orginal Oratory - An original platform speech on any topic the speaker chooses.
 The primary goals of the speech are to inform, instruct, and/or inspire.

 Illustrated Oratory - an original platform speech which informs or explains a particular topic with the use of visual aids.

 Biographical Narrative - A Biographical Narrative is an original platform speech that focuses on the relevance and/or contributions of a single person’s life.

 Interpretative Events - Click on the speech event.
 This takes you to the NCFCA page.
 Click on "Learn More" under "Speech Competition".
 Then click on the speech type that you want to learn more about.